firefox-devtools/debugger/README.md

 ### Discussion

+Our primary communication method is now on the [Slack app][slack]

-We're all on Mozilla's IRC in the [#devtools-html][irc-devtools-html] channel on irc.mozilla.org.
+We are also on Mozilla's IRC in the [#devtools-html][irc-devtools-html] channel on irc.mozilla.org.

 * **Community Call** Every Tuesday, Thursday at 3pm EST. [Call][community-call]
 * **DevTools Call** Every Tuesday at 12pm EST. [info](https://wiki.mozilla.org/DevTools)